GijsvanDulmen/tekton-serval/README.md

 Checkout the `integration/tests/tests` directory for some examples on how to configure those tasks.

+# Installation
+Checkout the `install` directory for installation scripts.
+It's still in beta though, but usable!
+Create your secret from the `secret.template` and apply `rbac.yaml` and `deployment.yaml` after you applied the secret to your cluster.

 # Multiple options for parameters
 Besides having parameters added to your task like this:
 ```yaml